Academic Block Schedule

 Click for downloadable or printable PDF

 Lawrence Academy will open the 2019-20 school year with a new 75-minute long block schedule.
-The school will continue to have seven (A-G) blocks which will allow maximum flexibility for students taking required and elective courses and also provide every student with a free block.
-The blocks will rotate over a two-week time period, creating alternating Red and Blue week schedules.
+The school will continue to have seven (A-G) blocks, which will allow maximum flexibility for students taking required and elective courses and also provide every student with a free block.
+The blocks will rotate over two weeks, creating alternating Red and Blue week schedules.

 In addition, doing what we can to address student stress and anxiety is always top of mind.
 The new 75-minute long block schedule offers routine, predictability, a relaxed pace, extended learning time, increased homework time, and malleability — all needs the current 45-minute rotating block schedule fails to meet.

 In developing the new academic block schedule, the faculty held dozens of conversations over the last few years about the use of time at LA.
 Much thought was given to the non-negotiable needs like daily advisory/assembly, hard limits like the start and end time of each day or PSAT day, as well as the reality that every year we host a myriad of speakers, assemblies and Independent School League obligations that we have to accommodate.

 Faculty pondered extensively questions regarding how to structure time to support our strategic priorities of exceptional faculty-student connections, a compassionate culture, and individualized teaching and learning for all students.
 We believe 2019 - 2020 schedule creates for adults and students a better platform for us to lean into and build toward these strategic priorities.
 Faculty and students tried out a similar long block schedule in the spring of 2018 and are excited about the new 2019-20 schedule.
 Many have openly wondered why we have to wait until fall to make the change.

 The main features of the new schedule are:

 Classes, advisory, assembly, lunch, office hours happen at the same time each day